vyskoczilova/Simple-Admin-Language-Change/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 GitHub Plugin URI: https://github.com/vyskoczilova/Simple-Admin-Language-Change/

-Change your dashboard language quickly and easily in the admin bar.
+Change your dashboard language quickly and easily from the admin bar as often as you need.

 == Description ==

-The plugin extends the default functionality and pulls out the language selection to the admin bar so you can easily switch between them.
+The lightweight plugin extends the default functionality and pulls out the language selection to the admin bar so you can easily switch between them.

-Plugin in versions 1.0.* allowed setting up administration language for different users for quite a long time. **Since WordPress 4.7 version, this feature is now provided natively by WordPress.**
+Note: Plugin in versions 1.0.* allowed setting up administration language for different users for quite a long time. **Since WordPress 4.7 version, this feature is now provided natively by WordPress.**

 Do you want help with the development?
 Join the [Github](https://github.com/vyskoczilova/Simple-Admin-Language-Change/)!